aspose-total/Aspose.Total-Products/total/en/net/conversion/sxc-to-pptx/_index.md

 ---
 title: Convert SXC to PPTX with .NET
-description: Convert SXC to PPTX on .NET Framework, .NET Core, Mono or Xamarin Platforms
+description: Convert SXC to PPTX on .NET Framework, .NET Core, Mono or Xamarin Platforms or online.
+Test free CSV to DOC online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /net/conversion/sxc-to-pptx/
 family: total
 platformtag: net